kiro6/penetration-testing-notes/Penetration Testing/Password Attacks/Windows Lateral Movement/Pass the Ticket (PtT) from Linux/README.md

 ### command line - Check if Linux Machine is Domain Joined
 we can also look for other tools used to integrate Linux with Active Directory such as `sssd` or `winbind`.

+#### check whether the Linux server is integrated with AD using PS Command
 ```powershell
 # You might get the output similar to below if the system is integrated with AD using SSSD service.
 $ ps -ef | grep -i "winbind\|sssd"